 1. Blueberry Pet Nautical Prints Dog Collar — Best Overall

-This Blueberry Pet Nautical Prints Dog Collar is a best seller and for good reason!
+This Blueberry Pet Nautical Prints Dog Collar is the best overall dog collar for Labradors.
 This premium quality collar is made with a high-density polyester designed to stand up to your Labrador’s exuberant nature.
 With so many bright and eye-catching designs, you can switch your dog’s collar throughout the seasons or select one that suits their personality perfectly and stick with that!

 2. Frisco Solid Nylon Dog Collar — Best Value

-The only reason that this collar missed out on our top spot is that the quality isn’t quite as high as our best overall choice, and there are only four colors to choose from, which isn’t going to give enough choice for everyone.
-But as a budget option that’s still high quality, this can’t be beat!
+The only reason that the Frisco collar missed out on our top spot is that the quality isn’t quite as high as our best overall choice, and there are only four colors to choose from.
+However, as a budget option that’s still high quality, Frisco’s collar can’t be beat!

 3. Soft Touch Collars Leather Padded Dog Collar — Premium Choice

-If you’re looking for a premium collar for your precious pooch, then the Soft Touch Collars Leather Two-Tone Padded Dog Collar will fit the bill.
-Made from the highest quality materials, this handstitched leather collar has brass hardware, full-grain leather, and interior padding that’s soft against your dog’s skin.
+If you’re looking for a premium collar for your precious pup, the Soft Touch Collars Leather Two-Tone Padded Dog Collar will fit the bill.
+This handstitched leather collar is made from the highest quality materials and has brass hardware, full-grain leather, and soft interior padding.
 It’s available in a range of stunning two-tone colors as well.

-This collar just missed out on our top two spots due to the fact that it will need specialist cleaning if it gets dirty or wet.
-Leather collars like this aren’t well-suited for regular dunkings in the river or sea.
-All Lab owners know that it’s impossible to keep our pups out of the water.
+The Soft Touch just missed out on our top two spots since it will require special cleaning if it gets dirty or wet.
+Leather collars aren’t well-suited for regular dunkings in the river or sea.
+All Lab owners know keeping their dogs out of the water is impossible.
 So, you’ll need to take more care of this collar in terms of cleaning and oiling to keep it supple.

 4. OmniPet Latigo Leather Dog Collar

 This classic leather collar features a minimalist design that will never go out of style.
-Made in the U.S.A. from high-quality supple leather, this collar also has chunky, nickel-plated hardware.
-The sizes do run small on this collar, so you might want to pick one size larger than normal.
+It’s made in the U.S.A. from high-quality supple leather and features nickel-plated hardware.
+The sizes run small on this collar, so you might want to pick one size larger than usual.
+The OmniPet collar could use an extra leather loop to secure the collar.

-This collar could do with an extra leather loop to secure the collar end, as if it’s a little too long for your dog, the excess can flap annoyingly.
-You’ll also need to take care to clean and then oil this collar if it becomes wet and muddy.
-Otherwise, the leather is at risk of drying out and developing cracks that can affect the strength of the collar.
+If it’s too long for your dog, the excess can flap annoyingly.
+You’ll also need to clean and then oil the collar if it becomes wet and muddy.
+Otherwise, the leather is at risk of drying out and developing cracks that can affect the collar’s strength.

 5. Country Brook Design Martingale Dog Collar

-If you’re looking for a martingale-style dog collar to use for training sessions, this one by Country Book is a good choice.
-This comes complete with a 6-foot leash in the same pattern as the collar, and there are loads of different designs and sizes to choose from!
+If you’re looking for a martingale-style dog collar for training sessions, this one by Country Book is a good choice.
+It comes complete with a 6-foot leash in the same pattern as the collar, and there are loads of different designs and sizes to choose from!
 From camouflage to tie-dye, paisley, and more, you’re bound to find one to suit your Lab!

 The martingale-style collar doesn’t suit all dogs for all occasions.
 This collar is a slip-on, so it doesn’t feature a buckle.
-This can be annoying, as you have to slip it on over your dog’s head each time you want to take it off and put it back on.
-While the colors on this collar are vibrant, be warned that they will fade quite quickly.
+This can be annoying since you have to slip it over your dog’s head each time you want to remove it and put it back on.
+While the colors on this collar are vibrant, they will fade quite quickly.

 6. EzyDog Neo Classic Dog Collar

 We all know how much our Labs love water, so a collar made out of a wetsuit material is a good idea!
-This waterproof and fast-drying collar is made from neoprene reinforced with nylon webbing.
-It has a reflective strip running around the collar, perfect for spotting your dog on late-night walks.
+This waterproof and fast-drying collaris made from neoprene reinforced with nylon webbing.
+It has a reflective strip around the collar, perfect for spotting your dog on late-night walks.

-This collar is expensive, well into the premium price range for dog collars.
-You’d expect that would mean premium hardware too, but we’ve heard reports that the buckle on this collar is prone to snapping.
+The EzyDog collar is expensive and in the premium price range for dog collars.
+You’d expect that would mean premium hardware, too, but we’ve heard reports that the buckle on this collar is prone to snapping.
 The sizes also run small, so make sure you measure your dog’s size carefully before ordering.